-Now that people are traveling to Hawaii again, we are once again faced with some of the issues we were dealing with before the pandemic.
+Now that tourism numbers are almost back to where they were in 2019, we are once again faced with some of the issues we were dealing with before the pandemic.
 I am not here to bust anyone’s chops about visiting the islands, as MANY local businesses were negatively impacted during the shutdown and are making hay right now with so many visitors coming.
-However, with Hawaii Island receiving over 100,000 visitors in just one month, I wanted to share some tips on packing for Hawaii so you can tread a bit more lightly here, with intent and knowledge and when enough people do something proactive, it can make a huge impact.
+However, with Hawaii Island receiving thousands of visitors each month, I wanted to share some tips on packing for Hawaii so you can tread a bit more lightly here, with intent and knowledge and when enough people do something proactive, it can make a huge impact.

 - If you don’t like the taste of our water, bring a Brita filter water bottle or container to avoid using plastic bottles that end up in our landfills.
 (Yes, even if it says recycled, trust me, avoid them if you can)